 Understanding Relative Humidity in Concrete

 Relative humidity (RH) is often mistaken for moisture; however, these are two completely separate terms.
-Moisture content represents the amount of water in liquid form, while humidity levels represent the amount of water in vapor form.
+Moisture content represents the amount of water in liquid form, while humidity levels represent the amount of water in vapour form.

 The Difference Between Moisture and Relative Humidity